AMYPAD/CuVec/README.rst

 See `the usage documentation <https://amypad.github.io/CuVec/#usage>`_ and `quick examples <https://amypad.github.io/CuVec/#examples>`_ of how to upgrade a Python ↔ C++ ↔ CUDA interface.

+See also `NumCu <https://github.com/AMYPAD/NumCu>`_, a minimal stand-alone Python package built using CuVec.

 External Projects
 ~~~~~~~~~~~~~~~~~